Emerging Markets Equity Income - October Commentary

 Past performance does not predict future returns.

-In the parts of the market that we invest in, we expect that the results of the business will ultimately be the dominant driver of returns.
-Provided we believe the underlying business performance will be sound, the turbulence we have seen in stock prices can therefore present opportunities.
+While this is an important trend to observe, given the parts of the market in which we invest, our expectation is that the business's results will ultimately be the primary driver of returns.
+Provided we believe the underlying business performance will be sound, the turbulence in stock prices can therefore present opportunities.

 The value of this investment can fall as well as rise as a result of market and currency fluctuations.
 You may not get back the amount you invested.